lesliejwc/design-patterns/Design-Principles.md

 Allowing minimal interference to the integrity of the modules and components, which lead to a more adaptable and maintainable design.

-&nbsp;

-## Definitions

-#### Abstraction

-> "An abstraction denotes the essential characteristics of an object that
-> distinguish it from all other kinds of objects and thus provide crisply
-> defined conceptual boundaries, relative to the perspective of the viewer"
->
-> \- Grady Booch

-#### Encapsulation

-> "Encapsulation is the process of compartmentalizing the elements of an
-> abstraction that constitute its structure and its behavior; encapsulation
-> serves to separate the contractual interface of an abstraction and its
-> implementation."
->
-> \- Grady Booch

-#### Modularity

-> "Modularity is the property of a system that has been decomposed into a set of
-> cohesive and loosely coupled modules."
->
-> \- Grady Booch

-#### Hierarchy

-> "Hierarchy is a ranking or ordering of abstractions"
->
-> \- Grady Booch